isabella232/docs-13/docs/skeletons/CRA.md

 # 🎉 We've made it! 🎉

-With all of this in place, you can go ahead and launch our application with
+With all of this in place, we can go ahead and launch our application with
 ```
 npm start
 ```
 Congratulations!
-Your basic React Apollo blog is now ready, hack away!
+Our basic React Apollo blog is now ready, hack away!